 - An Application for Active Member, Pro Bono Legal Services

-- Inactive membership fee (Fee Schedule) payable to the Law Society of Alberta (making a payment)
+- Inactive membership fee (fee schedule) payable to the Law Society of Alberta (making a payment)

 If you need to apply for reinstatement prior to becoming an active member for Pro Bono Legal Services status, you are exempt from paying the reinstatement application fee.

-Approved Pro Bono Providers
+Approved Legal Services Providers

 The Active Member, Pro Bono Legal Services status requires an annual membership fee equivalent to the inactive member fee.